TurboGears/tg2docs/docs/turbogears/controllers.rst

 Template files can thus house all markup information, maintaining clean separation from controller code.

+For more on templating have a look at :ref:`Templating <templating>`

 SubControllers And The URL Hierarchy
 ------------------------------------